Did you ever love somebody so much that you can't remember your life before them?

 Your hands force the touch, warmth consuming you, making you feel as if now everything will forever be right.

 You find a will to speak, and before the greetings are complete you know that this person was meant to change your life.

-You know deep down inside that this was somebody you were meant to meet, and though you had no idea that this person existed a moment ago, you know now that that you will never forget them.
+You know deep down inside that this was somebody you were meant to meet, and though you had no idea that this person existed a moment ago, you know that you will never forget them.

-I could see by his face there was no disappointment that we wouldn't be going home tonight, I don't even think he considered it.
-I knew he, like me, was still trying to figure out where the bolt of lightning that hit us came from, both a little scared, both a little curious.
-I knew as I walked home that night that I would never be the same person, I just didn't know what that meant.
+I could see by his face there was no disappointment that we wouldn't be going home together, I don't think he even considered it.
+I knew he, like me, was still trying to figure out where the bolt of lightning came from that hit us both, leaving us both a little scared, both a little curious.
+I knew as I walked home that night that I was no longer the same person, I just didn't fully understand what that meant.